egxn/boar/README.md

 **This app works works with X.Org Server (Still does not support Wayland environments due to the xdotool dependency).

-## Idea

-This is a 🦀 Rust app as webserver and a ⚛️ React app as web application over your local network

 ## Development dependencies

 * Node and npm